-Project Title:

-Project No.

-STATEMENT OF CONDITION: What is

-CRITERIA: What should be

-CAUSE: Why the deviation from the criteria occurred.
-Cause explains why standards were deviated from, why goals were not met, and why objectives were not attained.

-EFFECT: What happened or could happen because the condition differed from the criteria.

-RECOMMENDATION: What is needed to correct the condition and improve operations.
+Project Title: Project No. STATEMENT OF CONDIT ION: What is CRITERIA: What should be CAUSE : Why the deviation fr deviated from, why goals were Cause explains why standards were s were not attained.
+EFFECT : What happened or could happen because the c condition differed from the criteria.
+RECOMMENDATION: Wh at is needed to correct the c condition and improve operations.